-Another aspect is that many define their success by the number of people that agree with or clap for them.
+Another notable problem is that many define their success by the number of people that agree with or clap for them.
 You know, by the number of likes and followers for example.
-Too often, the need for validation comes prematurely, and that constant attention seeking (even if for legitimate reasons) can derail your creative authenticity, mess with your process, and even worse, dampen your inspiration.
+Too often, the need for validation comes prematurely, and that constant attention-seeking (even if for legitimate reasons) can derail your creative authenticity, mess with your process, and even worse, dampen your inspiration.
 Being able to translate all the creative yearnings in your heart and bring your creative visions to life should be what brings you true fulfillment.
 As with most things in life, when you stay true to yourself and continue to do better work, the validation will come organically.

 Play to your strengths and acknowledge your weaknesses while continually seeking to grow.
 Be inspired by others while avoiding unhealthy comparisons and sometimes jealousy.

 They say clarity is the gift of hindsight.
 I once fell into this trap of the need for validation and the need to fit into what everyone did.
 It made me start to create for the sake of getting noticed and for the sake of fitting in with trends.
 This led me to create work that I could not identify with, was low quality, and that I will forever be ashamed of.
 Don’t get carried away by needing to be on the world stage that you lose sight of who you are.
 To rephrase a popular quote: “Know thy creative-self.”

 If you find yourself falling into this dark hole of self-doubt or you feel like you are losing sight of who you are as a creative, you can take these points below to heart to help you find your way back.